Rectory Cottage is a Grade II listed building in the Monmouthshire local planning authority area, Wales. First listed on 9 December 1991. House.

 Description

-The entrance was originally onto a lobby against the chimney at the uphill end but this opening is now converted to a window.
-The beams have mostly narrow chamfers with run-out stops; the ground floor was formerly partitioned.
-Broad fireplace with rubble jambs and chamfered timber bressummer; to the left is the broad winding stair with stone treads.
-The house has a good, steeply-pitched, upper cruck truss with tenoned collar and 3-tiers of through purlins.
-The barn section, now the kitchen end, has a lower floor and a truss with lapped collar and removed tie-beam; half-timbered partition of thin scantling between the house and the barn, this continues through both floors.
+Originally, the entrance led into a lobby against the chimney at the uphill end, but this opening has been converted into a window.
+The beams inside mostly have narrow chamfers with run-out stops, and the ground floor was formerly partitioned.
+There is a broad fireplace with rubble jambs and a chamfered timber bressummer; to the left of this is a broad winding stair with stone treads.
+The house features a steeply-pitched upper cruck truss with a tenoned collar and three tiers of through purlins.
+The barn section, now the kitchen end, has a lower floor and a truss with a lapped collar and a removed tie-beam.
+There is a half-timbered partition of thin scantling between the house and the barn, which continues through both floors.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.